ykalashn/roger-skyline-1/README.md

 allow-hotplug eth0
 iface eth0 inet dhcp
 ```
-Update the `iface enp0s3 inet dhcp` to `iface enp0s3 inet static`.
+Update the `# The primary network interface`.
 The resulting content of `/etc/network/interfaces` network config file should look similar to the one below:
 ```
 source /etc/network/interfaces.d/*